Why are trees being cut down in some parts of the National Park?

 What will happen?

-Infected trees will be felled by Forestry England, and removed from the area.
+Infected trees will be felled by Forestry England/approved contractors, and removed from the area.
 Spraying and follow-up felling may continue until 2024.

 Will other trees be affected by the works?

-Some areas of lodgepole pine may need to be removed to allow access to safely fell the affected larch trees, and as the removal of larch may leave the remaining pines too exposed and susceptible to damage.
-A small number of infected veteran sweet chestnut trees will be pruned by tree surgeons to remove the affected branches but retain these valuable trees.
+Some adjacent tree specimens may need to be removed to allow access to safely fell the affected larch trees, and as the removal of larch may leave remaining trees (such as pines) too exposed and susceptible to damage.
+A small number of infected veteran sweet chestnut trees will be pruned by tree surgeons where applicable to remove the affected branches but retain these valuable trees.

 Will the areas affected be re-planted?

-The areas affected will be re-planted with tree species that are resilient to the disease to ensure the future of the forest in Goyt Valley for generations to come.
+The areas affected will be re-planted with tree species that are resilient to the disease to ensure the future of the respective woodlands for generations to come.
 The felled trees will be used where possible as construction timber, fencing materials, pallet wood and biomass.

 Will any access be restricted?

-Rights of way may be temporarily closed when works are underway for public safety, and visitors are urged to observe all diversions or closures.
+Rights of way or car park areas used for heavy plant may be temporarily closed when works are underway for public safety, and visitors are urged to observe all diversions or closures.

 What about the future landscape?